dkwalla1/ser494_23fc_project/README.md

 First of all, thanks for grading/reviewing me!
 I appreciate it!
 Here, have a virtual high five:🖐️

 Second, my visuals directory is slightly different that you might expect.
 Since I am basically scraping mutliple similar sources, I have different graphs for each genre.
 I put each type of chart in it's own folder to keep it organized.
 In the parent directory are also a couple of charts that compare graphs across genres.
-In particular, ShelvedComparison measures the average number of times a book is added to that particular genre, which is an indication of the popularity of the genre.
-GenreStrengthComparison is a calculation of a genre's shelved amount times the average number of reviews for books in the genre, which is an indication of how often people read in that genre.
-If you are generating the visuals, make sure you have the directories!
+See the project_exploration for more information on these charts :D

+*If you are generating the visuals, make sure you have the directories!*

+Third, the highest directory has a genres.txt file whic is import to the program.
+It has the genres I am scraping.
+Evntually, I want to add more genres I think.

 Fourth, did you know the the Quetzalcoatlus is a flying, giraffe-sized, carnivorous dinosaur?
 Look it up, it's insane!